 Today [Dellarobia's best friend] Dovey made her a deal.
 She would make the grocery run for the party when she got off work at three, while Dellarobia dug around in the junk drawers of her former valor, trying to locate the nerve.
 Somewhere between outrage and giving up, that was where she found it.
 She was sick of begging for ornaments to hang on a tree, as part of some year-end conspiracy of alleged joy and goodwill arriving from heaven with no hard currency as backup.
 Fed up with stories about poor people with good hearts raising their damn cups of kindness.
 Sick of needing permission to throw a party in her own home, and not asking, because she was too proud to beg favors in this family.
 That's how the simple folk lived, in her particular Christmas story.
 It was overdue for a rewrite.

-Note: This book counts toward the Color Coded Reading Challenge (blue) and the Mount TBR Reading Challenge 2018, and the Reading Naturally Challenge 2018.
+Note: This book counts toward the Color Coded Reading Challenge (blue), the Mount TBR Reading Challenge 2018, and the Reading Naturally Challenge 2018.